webizone/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l displays current directory in a long format
+ls -la Display current directory contents, including hidden files (starting with .).
+Use the long format.